Best cloud computing platforms

 Throughout its history, Amazon has seen most enterprises choosing AWS for cloud migration.
 And now you can see why.

-No steep learning curve
+Shallow learning curve

-Once you go to AWS, you know what to click on to select an instance type, storage, or virtual environment.
+Intuitive AWS is easier to get started with than other platforms.
 The vendor has many easy-to-digest APIs to take you to the cloud faster and help you configure the settings your software needs.
 Also, AWS lets you give it a test run with over 100 Free Tier services, including EC2, S3, and SageMaker.

-The range of services and performance that’s beyond compare
+The range of services

 All-round stability

 It depends on the way you look at it.
 If you’re a unicorn business weighing up Azure vs. AWS performance and bandwidth options, Amazon’s platform may win your heart.
 Engrossed in .NET?
-Then building on Azure may offer you the smoothest experience.
+Then, building on Azure may offer you the smoothest experience.
 And if you’re into AI/ML, you can’t go wrong with Google Cloud.

 With that, there’s no ideal cloud platform for every case.
 You need to factor in your product tech stack, business objectives, target geographies, and service uptime to base your migration decision on what works for your company.